Conanbranch/ai4code-transformer-baseline/README.md

 - Sweep # of epochs try 3 - 10
 - Could also try using an activation function and dropout
 - Could also try to use MSE instead of BCE
+- Look into end of sentence token [EOS]